 - training staff

 - preparing and presenting reports

 - analysing data

 What do I need to do to become a civil service executive officer?

-- A levels
+- two to three A levels for a degree

 Where to find out more

 - The Summer Diversity Internship Programme helps graduates and undergraduates from ethnic minorities and under-represented backgrounds transfer to the Fast Stream scheme.

 - Movement to Work offers work experience opportunities in the Civil Service for unemployed young people.